trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 A working API, hosted somewhere on the internet [Google Maps Api](https://angular-maps.com/api-docs/)<br>
 A working front-end, hosted somewhere on the internet [Firebase Hosting](https://denverbrewreview.firebaseapp.com/login)<br>
 A link to your hosted working app in the URL section of your Github repo [Firebase Hosting](https://denverbrewreview.firebaseapp.com/login)<br>
-A git repository hosted on Github, with a link to your hosted project, and frequent [Git Repo](https://github.com/trumpetcoder/Denver-Brew-Review)<br>
+A git repository hosted on Github, with a link to your hosted project, and frequent <br>
-commits dating back to the very beginning of the project<br>
+commits dating back to the very beginning of the project [Git Repo](https://github.com/trumpetcoder/Denver-Brew-Review)<br>
 A readme.md file with:<br>
 An embedded screenshot of the app<br>
 Explanations of the technologies used<br>